 Audi’s main markets like Western European countries, the USA, Canada, and China look ready for a complete shift to pure electric powertrains in luxury vehicles by 2030.
 However, Audi has other important markets that significantly contribute to sales but don’t possess the same spirit for decarbonisation.

 Petrostates like Russia, Saudi Arabia, and others continue showing great potential for ICE models for longer than the markets mentioned above.
 The same goes for countries with insufficient EV charging infrastructure or low purchasing power, which decelerate the shift to EVs.
 A report from auto motor und sport says that for regions that are behind the curve, Audi may continue the internal combustion engine A6 till 2032.
 The company may see launching the next-gen A6 in pure electric and MHEV/PHEV variants on two separate platforms as a viable solution.

-Volkswagen Group’s PPE platform would deliver 7 million electric vehicles by 2030, and a sizable chunk of those sales may come from high-volume models like the pure electric Audi A6 and Q6.
+Volkswagen Group’s PPE platform would deliver 7 million electric vehicles by 2030, and a sizable chunk of those sales may come from high-volume models like the Audi E6, Audi Q6, Audi E4, and the Audi E3.

 What is the Audi A6 e-tron release date?

 Audi A6 e-tron debuts in 2023.
-It will be sold in China and Europe.
+It will be sold in China (in a long wheelbase spec) and Europe.

-Which models will be the Audi A6 e-tron rivals?
+Which models will be the Audi E6 rivals?